Embedding democratized learning creation at Aviva

 We’d love to hear your thoughts on our podcast, so feel free to get in touch on Twitter @Elucidat with any questions or queries.
 You can also email Kirstie, our podcast host, at firstname.lastname@example.org.
 As always, don’t forget to subscribe to Learning at Large in your favorite podcast app and leave us a 5-star rating if you enjoyed it.
 Thank you for joining us, and see you next time.

 Want to hear more from David and other learning experts?
-Join our upcoming webinar panel discussion to explore how to empower your people with a new model for L&D.
+Watch this webinar panel discussion to explore how to empower your people with a new model for L&D.